osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     manual for details.

 -i, \--tablespace-index=TABLESPACENAME
-:   Store all indices in a separate PostgreSQL tablespace named by this parameter.
+:   Store all indexes in a separate PostgreSQL tablespace named by this parameter.
-    This allows one to e.g. store the indices on faster storage like SSDs.
+    This allows one to e.g. store the indexes on faster storage like SSDs.

 \--tablespace-main-data=TABLESPACENAME
 :   Store the data tables (non slim) in the given tablespace.

 \--tablespace-main-index=TABLESPACENAME
-:   Store the indices of the main tables (non slim) in the given tablespace.
+:   Store the indexes of the main tables (non slim) in the given tablespace.

 \--tablespace-slim-data=TABLESPACENAME
 :   Store the slim mode tables in the given tablespace.

 \--tablespace-slim-index=TABLESPACENAME
-:   Store the indices of the slim mode tables in the given tablespace.
+:   Store the indexes of the slim mode tables in the given tablespace.

 \--latlong
 :   Store data in degrees of latitude & longitude.